Kurzweil is a brand often associated with some of the most realistic sound keyboard pianos on the market.

 Sound quality

+The SP6 has a massive number of preset sounds.
+It features 256 single instruments and 130 multi-instrument presets.
 The included sounds come from the Vast, VA1, and KB3 sound engines.
-The stars of the show are the high-definition nine-foot Japanese and German D Concert Grand Pianos.
+The stars of the show are the high-definition nine-foot Japanese and German D concert grand pianos.

 As with any stage piano, you can tell a lot from the low-end.
 Too often, the bass notes lack clarity and depth.
 But, the SP6 delivers a rich low-end that doesn’t get muddy, whether you are walking basslines or anchoring chords with root notes or octaves.
+The transition through the ranges is accurate and topped off with amazingly crisp highs.

 A wide variation of sounds is available, covering electric pianos, clavinets, harpsichord, organs, and more.
 Beyond the acoustic pianos, the ToneReal organs stand out, ranging from jazzy and percussive to gritty.

 The 130 multi-instrument voices offer many great examples of how big the SP6 can sound.
+Also included are selected sounds from the Forte SE, PC3, and KORE 64.

-The SP6 provides a versatile selection of high-quality sounds with a max polyphony of 128-notes.
+The SP6 provides a versatile selection of high-quality sounds with a max polyphony of 128 notes.

 Keyboard feel

-It’s probably safe to say that we have never played a Kurzweil keyboard with a terrible feel.
+It’s probably safe to say that I have never played a Kurzweil keyboard with a terrible feel.
 They tend to be pretty convincing in that area.
+If I had a complaint, it would be that the action just doesn’t have enough life every now and then.

 The weight is typically very good but sometimes lacks the action to play certain techniques, like trills confidently.
+Thankfully, the SP6, with its fully-weighted hammer-action keys, is one of the most convincing that Kurzweil offers.
+Still, I have scored it sensibly as it’s not quite as authentic as some of its competitors.

 Features